impredicative/bitlyshortener/README.md

 * Enter password and click Generate Token.

 #### Rate limits
-On Nov 17, 2022, Bitly sent an email advising that the rate limit per token was lowered to 50 per month, effective Dec 8, 2022.
+In Nov 2022, Bitly sent an email advising that the rate limit per token was lowered to 50 per month, effective Dec 8, 2022.

 The following were previously the rate limits per token:
 * Per minute: 100 (presumably for status 200 or 201)